 Certified Microsoft Partner.
 Learn how to pilot and deploy a modern desktop yourself by visiting the

-small and medium businesses considering moving to a modern PC with the latest productivity and collaboration tools.
+small and medium businessesconsidering moving to a modern PC with the latest productivity and collaboration tools.
 Small to mid-size organizations (<500 employees) should locate a Microsoft Certified Partner to understand the best options to meet their business needs.
-If your current PC meets the system requirements
+If your current PC meets the system requirements for

-Windows 8.1, you can buy Windows 7 Professional or Windows 8.1 Pro from a
+Windows 10, you can buy Windows 8.1 or Windows 10 from a

 local retailer or

 Microsoft Certified Partner.
-If your PC does not meet system requirements, consider purchasing a new business PC with Windows 8.1 Pro.
+If your PC does not meet system requirements, consider purchasing a new business PC with Windows 10.

 To stay protected after support ends, you have some options.
 The first option is to